 If you were a metal fan back in 1996, you may have been thrown for a loop upon hearing Sepultura’s Roots album.
 Roots was not the classic thrash of past glories like Arise and Beneath the Remains, or even the more groove-oriented fare the band was moving towards on Chaos AD.
-This was a new animal, the perfect record for a metal scene now standing atop vital sounds like Fear Factory’s Demanufacture, Korn’s self-titled debut, and Down’s NOLA.
+This was a new animal, the perfect album for a metal scene now standing atop vital sounds like Fear Factory’s Demanufacture, Korn’s self-titled debut, and Down’s NOLA.
 There’s no denying it was a period where the “new breed” was emerging.

 Roots was laced with indigenous tribal chants, DJ scratches, and world-music-influenced tones, from djembe and timbau, to berimbau and sitar.
+Along with the pristine production equipment.
 As if the album’s unmistakably Brazilian-themed artwork and photos of the band hanging with the Xavante tribe in full facepaint weren’t enough to turn a few heads, the guitar tones would surely do the trick.
 Notable for its use of de-tuned guitars at the time, Roots helped to pave the way for what we now take for granted by both traditional metal and metalcore bands as diverse as Deftones, August Burns Red, Parkway Drive, and Slipknot.
 The album would prove to be a turning point for the musical boundaries vocalist/guitarist Max Cavalera went on to shatter in his next band, Soulfly, and continue to be a blueprint for Cavalera’s journey today.

 I have to ask you, Max, how your brother Iggor is doing.
 I know you had to postpone the first couple dates of this tour due to him injuring his foot.